rhine3/audiomoth-guide/guide.md

     * Flashing red after turned to USB/OFF: an indicator of battery life (see [official documentation](https://www.openacousticdevices.info/led-guide))

 ![Set sleep and recording durations](images/programming/sleep-rec-fast.gif)

+You may save the completed schedule as a file for later reference, reuse, copying, and sharing.

+* On some platforms, clicking the saved file itself will not correctly open the program.
+Instead, open the saved program through the configuration app itself.
+Select the menu option AudioMoth > Open Configuration.

 #### Example programs